NensiH/Pewlett-Hackard-Analysis/README.md

 **1. The Number of Retiring Employees by Title**

 To determine the number of employees approaching retirement eligibility, We have created a new table which contains duplicate data in employee name column as many employees have changed their titles during their career.
-By using DISTINCT ON function, here is the data with most recent job title for each employee(No duplicate data):
+By using DISTINCT ON function, here is the data with most recent job title for each employee(No duplicate data): [unique_titles.csv](https://raw.githubusercontent.com/NensiH/Pewlett-Hackard-Analysis/main/Data/unique_titles.csv)

 <img width="475" alt="Screen Shot 2021-12-02 at 10 19 17 PM" src="https://user-images.githubusercontent.com/92277581/144544609-976cdbca-97f9-4a6f-9e50-634082c5cc45.png">

 With the data from this table, we were able to retrieve the number of employees by most recent job title that were about to retire.
-Here is The retiring_titles table with counts of employee retiring:
+Here is The [retiring_titles.csv](https://github.com/NensiH/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.csv) table with counts of employee retiring:

 <img width="209" alt="Screen Shot 2021-12-02 at 10 41 51 AM" src="https://user-images.githubusercontent.com/92277581/144464957-57d3229d-1ff3-4b5a-9516-5402dc6a1a7d.png">